School of Trout Hosted BC Creek Trip Information

 Connectivity

 Mobile phone service and internet access in rural areas are typically less-than-stellar.
 Please keep that in mind as you plan for the trip.
+You should also make sure that your wireless plan will work for you while you’re in Canada.

 Tipping